oat-sa/taohub-articles/forge/Developer Guide/tao-on-mac.md

 ##### Document root

-if you already clone your repository copy full path and insert in line with:
+If you already clone your repository, copy its full path and insert it in line with:

 `DocumentRoot "/usr/local/var/www"`